-- Carbon Carbon Intensity Scope 1&2

-This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions normalized by sales, which allows for comparison between companies of different sizes.

-- Carbon Carbon Footprint Scope 1&2

-This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions (if available).
+Carbon - Carbon Intensity Scope 1&2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emission normalized by sales, which allows for comparison between companies of different sizes. ons Carbon - Carbon Footprint Scope 1&amp;2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissio (if available).
 Scope 1 emissions are those from sources owned or controlled by the company, typically direct combustion of fuel as in a furnace or vehicle.
-Scope 2 emissions are those caused by the generation of electricity purchased by the company.

-- Overall UNGC Compliance Status

-Number of companies engaged with in line with the Investment Manager's engagement approach

-ESG Exclusionary screens - see "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" below for details on the exclusions.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-How have the indicators for adverse impacts on sustainability factors been taken into account?

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+Scope 2 emissions are those caused by the generation of electric purchased by the company.
+Overall UNGC Compliance Status Number of companies engaged with in line with the Investment Manager's engagement approach ESG Exclusionary screens - see "What are the binding elements of the investment strategy used to select the investment to attain each of the environmental or social characteristics promoted by this financial product?" below for details on texclusions. ] What are the objectives of the sustainable investments that the financial product partial intends to make and how does the sustainable investment contribute to such objectives?
+Not applicable - How do the sustainable investments that the financial product partially intends to make not cause significant harm to any environmental or social sustainable investment objective?
+Not applicable , How have the indicators for adverse impacts on sustainability factors been taken into account?
+Not applicable ) How are the sustainable investments aligned with the OECD Guidelines for Multinationa Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: 1 Not applicable impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
 The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.